naga-satish/interview-preparation/ETL-ELT.md

    - Speed layer: Track sales in last few hours
    - Serving layer: Query combines both for complete view

-4. **What is the Kappa architecture and how does it differ from Lambda?**
+### 4. What is the Kappa architecture and how does it differ from Lambda?

    Kappa architecture simplifies Lambda by using only stream processing for all data.